OBS Studio is free, open-source software for live streaming and video recording. Perfect for YouTube, Twitch, and education.

 What does bitrate mean in OBS?

-Bitrate indicates how much data is sent per second.
-Higher bitrate = better quality but requires better internet.
+Bitrate is the amount of data sent per second.
+Higher bitrate = better quality, but it also requires more bandwidth.
 For example, 4500 kbps is often suitable for 1080p/30fps streaming.

-Yes, you can change the language to Danish under “Settings” → “General” → “Language”.
+Yes, you can change the language under “Settings” → “General” → “Language.”

 Reviewer’s rating with pros and cons, and user ratings

 OBS Studio is the best free tool for streaming and recording.
 It’s powerful, flexible, and backed by a large community.
-There’s a bit of a learning curve at first, but it delivers professional results whether you’re doing gaming streams, educational content, or meetings.
+It takes a bit of learning at first, but delivers professional results whether you’re doing gaming streams, educational content, or meetings.

 Pros: